 Interestingly, the remaining Muiscas believe that the world is going to end soon because people are starting to abuse many of the plants that they traditionally use in their culture (such as the very important Coca leaves that are now turned into Cocaine).

 The cherry on the cake was the museum’s masterpiece, the Muisca raft.
 It’s so special that it has its own room!
 This stunning golden sculpture is about ten inches in length.
 It portrays a tribal chief, priests and oarsman sailing on a raft.
 It is believed to date between 1200-1500BC and it was discovered in 1856 by some peasants in a cave south of Bogota.

 Is the El Dorado tour worth it?

 If you are interested in the history of El Dorado and interested in learning about the Muisca people, we would really recommend taking this tour.
 This tour gave us a great insight into this captivating legend and we really enjoyed learning more about it.
 If you are only interested in the modern history of Colombia then this tour is obviously not for you.

-If you’d like to book this tour or any other Impulse Travel tours, click here and you’ll get 10% off by using this discount code: FREETOROAM10
+If you’d like to book a tour to the Guatavita Lake or any other Impulse Travel tours, click here and you’ll get 10% off by using this discount code: FREETOROAM10

 Disclosure: We were hosted by Impulse Travel for our Searching El Dorado Tour in August 2019.
 However, as always, all opinions are our own.